 In this situation, the last thing any business person wants is to have a deceased partner’s spouse or family as their new business partner.

-For this reason, smart businesses have prearranged agreements called buy sell agreements which include the instructions for what to do in the event of the death of a shareholder or business owner.
+For this reason, smart businesses have prearranged agreements called buy-sell agreements, which include the instructions for what to do in the event of the death of a shareholder or business owner.

-In nearly all cases, term life insurance is the most efficient and cost effective means to fund these agreements.
+In nearly all cases, term life insurance is the most efficient and cost-effective means to fund these agreements.

-In most cases, a large percentage of a business owner’s assets are tied up in the business itself.
+In most cases, a large percentage of a business owner’s assets are the business itself.
 In these cases, life insurance with a cash value component can provide the liquidity needed to successfully transition the ownership of the company without a dramatic effect on its earnings ability and cash flow.

 Why You Should Consider Buying Key Person Life Insurance